treyhunner/treyhunner.github.com/source/_posts/2025-10-08-handy-python-repl-modifications.markdown

 That's pretty neat.
 But what if you want to invent your own REPL commands?

-Well, the `bind` utility within the `pyrepl_hacks` module can be used as a decorator for that.
+Well, the `bind` utility I've created in the `pyrepl_hacks` module can be used as a decorator for that.

 This will make Ctrl+X followed by Ctrl+R insert `import subprocess` followed by `subprocess.run("", shell=True)` with the cursor positioned in between the double quotes after it's all inserted: